charmbracelet/mods/README.md

 Set the `GROQ_API_KEY` environment variable.
 If you don't have one yet, you can get it from the [Groq console](https://console.groq.com/keys).

+### Gemini

+Mods supports using Gemini models from Google.

+Set the `GOOGLE_API_KEY` enviroment variable.
+If you don't have one yet, you can get it from the [Google AI Studio](https://aistudio.google.com/apikey).

 ## Whatcha Think?

 We’d love to hear your thoughts on this project.
 Feel free to drop us a note.